 Have any of the brand’s executives had a personal bankruptcy, or been on the team of another franchise that filed bankruptcy?
 If yes, you’ll find out in this section.
-Which can be a potential red flag, and something you may want to learn more about.
+This can be a potential red flag and something you may want to learn more about.

 Here we move away from the people involved with the franchise and start digging into the financial requirements.
 The Initial Fees section is an important one, for obvious reason: here you’ll find out just how much this brand will cost up front.

 These fees can include the initial investment (often a range), deposits, inventory, equipment, signage, royalties and leases.
 If there is a range, sometimes this section will detail the determining factors for who pays what.
 If it doesn’t, be sure to ask!